15-21 Stout Street, And Ballance And Maginnity Streets, Wellington

 Extent of List Entry

-Extent includes the land described as Lot 1 DP 478684 (CT 665634), Wellington Land District and the building known as Departmental Building thereon.
+Extent includes the land described as Lot 1 DP 478684 (RT 665634), Wellington Land District and the building known as Departmental Building thereon.

 Mair, John Thomas